dimanikulin/dimanikulin/notReady/AIForSWArchitects_en.md

 # New case to consider

-The first case assistant output was not good enough to take into account, probably because of case complexity and i decided to take easier case:
+The first case assistant output was not good enough to take into account, probably because of case complexity and i decided to take easier case:[Round 1](./AIForSWArchitects_Input1_yes_en.md)

+in format of RFP and ChatGPT helped again to provide template

 # References